appdev-lessons/ruby-intro-fundamentals/content.md

 We're not really able to make any forward progress when we only perform one operation at a time.
 Programs get interesting only when we start to take the return value of one expression and feed it into the _next_ method.
 That's how we craft our own novel, useful applications from the basic building blocks of Ruby.

 So: let's start to store our return values for future reference, instead of dropping them on the ground.
-We do this using **variables**, or, as I like to think of them, _boxes_.
+We do this using **variables**, or as I like to think of them, _boxes_.
 Let's try it:

 Run the following: